I’ve been told we have a lot of toys…

 Why I love it: Lego Duplos are great for small motor development, critical thinking, imaginative play, and language skills.
 We own several sets–but our favorite is family gift that my twins and Asher received last Christmas (at the time, ages 2 and 5).
 The Wild Animals Set is produced by Lego Education (which also has great open-ended minifigure sets for older kids).
 My preschool age children are completely obsessed with animals–this adorable set has many they love (ie..polar bears, pandas, giraffes, penguins, lions, and tigers–plus more).
 Easily shared by a group of kids, the blocks and animals have provided hours of play for my kiddos.
 (Recommended Ages: 2-5 years)

 Encouraging Play in Your Home

 Young kids are learning all the time–play is such an important piece of early childhood development.
-Great toys are worth the time and money we invest in them.
-It is easier and often tempting to hand even our youngest children an ipad or turn on the t.v.
+A great educational toy is worth the time and money we invest in them.
+It is easier and often tempting to hand even our youngest children an iPad or turn on the t.v.
 (I am guilty of this–not to say either is all bad, but the screen time adds up quickly!).
-And while convenient, way less messy, and sometimes cheaper…technology and screen time can never provide the same opportunities for growth and development that quality toys encourage.
+And while convenient, way less messy, and sometimes cheaper…technology and screen time can never provide the same opportunities for growth and development that a quality educational toy encourages.
 You may end up with a lot of toys–that is ok!
 Your kids will have lots of memories of playing…the making of a magical childhood!

 Please feel free to share your family’s favorite toys–I’m already busy making my wish list for birthdays and this coming Christmas!